-This project represents the first year of a multi-year study that will document the effects of mountain pine beetles on the ecology of terrestrial lichens in the northeastern portion of the Itcha-Ilgachuz caribou winter range in the Quesnel TSA.
-Because the effects of mountain pine beetles will be documented over time, this report summarizes the initial conditions on the 7 study sites established in October 2005, at the beginning stages of mountain pine beetle attack.
+This project represents the second year of a multi-year study that will document the effects of mountain pine beetles on the ecology of terrestrial lichens in the northeastern portion of the Itcha-Ilgachuz caribou winter range in the Quesnel TSA.
+Because the effects of mountain pine beetles will be documented over time, this report summarizes the initial conditions on study sites established in October 2005 and August 2006, at the beginning stages of mountain pine beetle attack.
 Ecological changes due to mountain pine beetles will be interpreted from data collected in subsequent years.

 Although terrestrial lichens grow very slowly and any potential increase in terrestrial lichen abundance may take many years, vegetation that competes with terrestrial lichens can respond quickly, resulting in a rapid decline in terrestrial lichen abundance.
-A research study conducted on the response of terrestrial lichens to mountain pine beetles in the East Ootsa and Entiako areas, northwest of the Quesnel TSA, has documented a decline in terrestrial lichen abundance with a corresponding increase in competing vegetation, primarily kinnikinnick, on many study plots from 2001 to 2005 (Williston and Cichowski, in prep.).
-Other competitors that have increased with a corresponding decrease in terrestrial lichen abundance include redstemmed feathermoss and twinflower, but these competitors have had less impact overall than kinnikinnick.
-Analyses are currently being conducted to correlate changes in terrestrial lichen abundance with changes in light availability and canopy mortality.
-One of the greatest changes in ecological conditions following mountain pine beetle attack that will influence vegetation cover is soil moisture.
-However, changes in soil moisture are difficult to document since soil moisture can be affected by individual rainfall events.
+A research study conducted on the response of terrestrial lichens to mountain pine beetles in the East Ootsa and Entiako areas, northwest of the Quesnel TSA, has documented a decline in terrestrial lichen abundance with a corresponding increase in competing vegetation, primarily kinnikinnick, on many study plots from 2001 to 2005 (Williston et al. 2006).
+Other competitors that have increased with a corresponding decrease in terrestrial lichen abundance include red-stemmed feathermoss and twinflower, but these competitors have had less impact overall than kinnikinnick.

-Although the 7 sites in the Quesnel TSA study area are located in a different biogeoclimatic subzone (MSxv) than the subzones in the East Ootsa/Entiako study (SBSmc2, SBSdk, SBPSmc, ESSFmc), vegetation responses to mountain pine beetles may be more similar to the East Ootsa/Entiako area than to the western part of the Itcha-Ilgachuz caribou range.
-Cladina lichens are the most abundant terrestrial lichen on 6 of the 7 sites in this study area, similar to the East Ootsa/Entiako area, but different from the western portion of the Itcha-Ilgachuz caribou winter range where Cladonia lichens are the most abundant terrestrial lichens (H. Armleder, pers. comm.).
-All 7 sites in the Quesnel TSA study area contain boreal feathermosses, kinnikinnick and twinflower; although feathermoss abundance is very low on Site 6 and kinnikinnick abundance is very low on Site 4.
+Although the 10 sites in the Quesnel TSA study area are located in a different biogeoclimatic subzone (MSxv) than the subzones in the East Ootsa/Entiako study (SBSmc2, SBSdk, SBPSmc, ESSFmc), vegetation responses to mountain pine beetles may be more similar to the East Ootsa/Entiako area than to the western part of the Itcha-Ilgachuz caribou range.
+Cladina lichens are the most abundant terrestrial lichen on 9 of the 10 sites in this study area, similar to the East Ootsa/Entiako area, but different from the western portion of the Itcha-Ilgachuz caribou winter range where Cladonia lichens are the most abundant terrestrial lichens (H. Armleder, pers. comm.).
+All 10 sites in the Quesnel TSA study area contain boreal feathermosses, kinnikinnick and twinflower; although feathermoss abundance is very low on Site 6 and kinnikinnick abundance is very low on Site 4.

 If response of competing vegetation on sites in this study area is similar to that in the East Ootsa/Entiako area, a response in terrestrial lichen abundance could occur in as little as 2 years time.
-It is therefore recommended to repeat these measurements in 2007.
+Changes are already starting to occur on some sites but not on others.
+It is therefore recommended to re-measure plots in 2008.